 Sometimes one could even be producing high quality content.
 But the mode of producing it gets either too technical or too boring for the reader.

-And If you find this difficult, you can join content marketing trainings where you can learn everything there is about content marketing and how to produce interesting content.
+If you find it difficult to create this kind of content, you can join content marketing trainings where you can learn everything there is about content marketing and how to produce interesting and result driven content.

 You Don’t Optimize for SEO

-As you know, keywords and search engine optimization are very important in helping people find your content.
+As you know, keywords and search engine optimization are very critical in getting people to find your content online.

 Sadly most content marketers ignore search engine optimization.